michaelockenden/algorand-flask/blog/blogpost.md

 If the given address is also the sender, we want to also add the fee the sender paid and display the total cost as negative.

-We return a list of dictionaries that each includes an `"amount"` and a `"receiver"` alongside other information.
+We return a list of dictionaries that each includes an `"amount"` and an `"address"`.
-`"amount"` will show the money entering/leaving the user's account and `"receiver"` will show the other address the transaction was completed with.
+`"amount"` will show the money entering/leaving the user's account and `"address"` will show the other address the transaction was completed with.

 Now, as usual, we can add a route in `views.py` to call this function.